yousuff22/Zesty/readme.md

-# To view the website you have to add CROS chrome extension on your browser
+# To view the website you have to add CORS chrome extension on your browser

 # Parcel